jcowgill/lcool/README.md

 need to set the `-DCMAKE_PREFIX_PATH` variable to the root of your LLVM installation.

+On older versions of Ubuntu (pre xenial), the CMake scripts are broken so you will get errors when running CMake.
+There is a workaround which you can activate by passing `-DBROKEN_UBUNTU_LLVM=Y` and `-DLLVM_ROOT=/usr/lib/llvm-<version>` to CMake.

 ## License
 Copyright (C) 2014-2016 James Cowgill